0atman/noboilerplate/scripts/15-rust-is-easy.md

 We have satisfied the compiler, which means many things are guaranteed about this simple function that are not guaranteed in other languages:
 - This code has no memory leaks, is thread-safe, and has no scaling surprises.
 - Memory is automatically freed when it goes out of scope, you don't have to stop execution to do garbage collection
 - There are no execution paths that cause errors in the function, you can tell this by the signature.
 If a Rust function can error, it returns a Result type.
-OUR function always returns a pure string, which means it is infallible, it will ALWAYS work because the compiler guarantees that the calling code is providing a valid UTF-8 string.
+OUR function always returns a pure string, which means it is infallible, it will ALWAYS work because the compiler guarantees that the calling code is providing a valid UTF-8 string. (panics are still possible, though rare)

 Not only that but these guarantees hold through concurrent code, through threads, locks, channels, high-performance web apis, and bare-metal coding.